sonata-nfv/son-catalogue/README.md

 ### Installation

-First, a fresh MongoDB installation is required, working on localhost:27017 After cloning the source code from the repository, then you can run
+First, a fresh MongoDB installation is required, working on IP address 'localhost:27017' for development environment.
+After cloning the source code from the repository, then you can run

 ```sh